systechafrica/NASSIT-Documentation/docs/src/videotutorials/membersModule.md

 ---
-title: Member Onboarding Processes
+title: Member Onboarding
 ---

-### Member onbording processes
+### Member Onbording Processes

 This category of videos shows the processes involved in onboarding  members in FundMaster Xc: